RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/docs/theory/extreme_velocity_sensing.md

 This document specifies the architecture for detecting high-velocity objects (projectiles, debris, fragments) within the SENTINEL-WEAR body-frame awareness field.
 It defines:

 1. **The physics of the threat** — velocity classes, engagement windows, detection feasibility
+2. **Realistic engagement scenarios** — distance categories and their implications
-2. **The sensor architecture** — Doppler radar and event camera fusion
+3. **The sensor architecture** — Doppler radar and event camera fusion
-3. **The tiered detection pipeline** — separated by latency requirements
+4. **The tiered detection pipeline** — separated by latency requirements
-4. **The alert architecture** — how detections become warnings to the wearer
+5. **The alert architecture** — how detections become warnings to the wearer
-5. **The hardware requirements** — modules, form factors, integration
+6. **The hardware requirements** — modules, form factors, integration
-6. **The BLE optimization** — achieving millisecond-scale transmission
+7. **The BLE optimization** — achieving millisecond-scale transmission
+8. **The RF architecture** — antenna diversity and coexistence
-7. **The integration with SENTINEL-WEAR mesh** — how extreme velocity detection fits into the broader system
+9. **The integration with SENTINEL-WEAR mesh** — how extreme velocity detection fits into the broader system

 **Key thesis:** Detection is **production-capable** with current technology.
-The detection latency is now characterized at 0.45-1.6 ms (electronic) and 0.65-2.4 ms (with piezo haptic alert).
-This is **within the projectile flight time** for most engagement distances, providing actionable warning.
+The detection latency is characterized at 0.45-1.6 ms (electronic) and 0.65-2.4 ms (with piezo haptic alert).
+For realistic engagement distances (50+ meters for rifles, 5+ meters for handguns), this provides **comfortable warning margins** well within projectile flight time.

 ---